-6.38 Proposed garden extensions which involve the incorporation of highway verges or other highway land require formal legal procedures, as well as planning permission.
+6.93 Proposed garden extensions which involve the incorporation of highway verges or other highway land require formal legal procedures, as well as planning permission.
 Applicants should contact the local highway authority (Leicestershire County Council) for guidance on this matter.

-Working from Home
+WORKING FROM HOME

-- 6.39 The District Council recognises that there are many advantages in working from home.
+6.94 The District Council recognises that there are many advantages in working from home.
 In terms of sustainability, it reduces the need to travel to and from work and may reduce vehicle emissions and congestion.
-Reducing the need to travel to work can also increase the amount of productive time spent at work for the employee and may enable people who would not otherwise be able to work to enter the workplace. - 6.40 Homeworking may also provide employment opportunities, from outworking for existing businesses, to setting up a business using modern technology.
-Opportunities for working from home may also help to encourage diversification in the rural economy. - 6.41 There are many different types of business that can be carried out from home.
-Although this list is far from exhaustive, it includes using a room as an office for business purposes, childminding, using rooms for alternative therapy, hairdressing, dressmaking, music/language teaching etc. - 6.42 Whilst appropriate types of home working will be encouraged by the District Council it is important that the nature of the work carried out at home is compatible with a residential environment and does not lead to problems of noise, disturbance, excessive traffic generation or have a visual impact which would be out of keeping with a residential environment.
+Reducing the need to travel to work can also increase the amount of productive time spent at work for the employee and may enable people who would not otherwise be able to work to enter the workplace.
+Work from home has been essential during the covid-19 pandemic.

+6.95 Homeworking may also provide employment opportunities, from outworking for existing businesses, to setting up a business using modern technology.
+Opportunities for working from home may also help to encourage diversification in the rural economy.

+6.96 There are many different types of business that can be carried out from home.
+Although this list is far from exhaustive, it includes using a room as an office for business purposes, childminding, using rooms for alternative therapy, hairdressing, dressmaking, music/language teaching etc.

+6.97 Whilst appropriate types of home working will be encouraged by the District Council it is important that the nature of the work carried out at home is compatible with a residential environment and does not lead to problems of noise, disturbance, excessive traffic generation or have a visual impact which would be out of keeping with a residential environment.